-Today I would like to share the best recourses where you can download multitracks for mixing practice purposes.
+Today I would like to share the best resources where you can download free multitracks for mixing practice purposes.

 These websites have really helped me sharpen my mixing skills.